Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 To stop or restrict editing of PDF documents you need to control document functionality that could be used to edit text and copy/paste content.
 This is the core basis of any PDF DRM system – stopping use of any functions that could be used to modify or copy content.

-You may want to restrict PDF editing of content but let users add and edit annotations – PDF restrictions should be flexible enough to let turn off all PDF editing or just allow annotation creation and editing.
+You may want to restrict PDF editing of content but let users add and edit annotations and fill in forms – PDF restrictions should be flexible enough to let you turn off all PDF editing or just allow annotation creation, editing and form filling.

 Restrict PDF printing